b4udineshkannan/b4udineshkannan/README.md

 ## Hai there 👋 its me Dinesh Kannan

+Education - Diploam In Electronic And Communicaion Engineering

 - 👋 Hi, I’m @b4udineshkannan
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...